Cincinnati awarded MLS franchise for 2019 season

 Already competing in the United Soccer League – the country's second-tier competition – Cincinnati will begin playing next season ahead of the planned opening of a new 21,000-seat stadium in 2021.

-Cincinnati has been a sensation in its three years in existence, with a better average attendance than some MLS teams from the very beginning.
+Cincinnati have been a sensation in their three years in existence, with a better average attendance than some MLS teams from the very beginning.

 Those numbers are at an all-time high so far in 2018, with an average of 24,417 coming out to home games at the University of Cincinnati's Nippert Stadium.